Oceans of Fun

 Oceans of Fun is a tropically themed water park that opened on May 22, 1982, in Kansas City, Missouri, to celebrate the tenth anniversary of the adjacent Worlds of Fun amusement park.
 When it opened, it was the largest water park in the state of Missouri.
-It is owned and operated by Six Flags Entertainment Corporation.
+It is owned by EPR Properties and operated by Enchanted Parks.

 History

 The idea for what would become Oceans of Fun was first proposed by Lee Derrough, then General Manager of Worlds of Fun, in 1977 (the same year that Wet 'n Wild Orlando opened).
 Public announcement of the project came on December 17, 1980.
 Owned and operated by Lamar Hunt and his company Hunt Midwest, the water park was planned as part of Worlds of Fun's tenth-anniversary celebration.
 Early designs called for a 35-acre, tropical-themed facility featuring a wave pool, multiple water slides, an Olympic-size swimming pool, and a five-acre recreational lake, with an initial budget estimate of $6 million.
 Groundbreaking occurred on June 11, 1981.
 When Oceans of Fun opened in May 1982, its footprint had grown to 60 acres and total costs had risen to $7.25 million.

 The park opened on May 22, 1982, with 16 attractions.
 Featured among these were Surf City Wave Pool, Castaway Cove (an adults-only swimming pool with a swim-up bar), and Buccaneer Bay (a four-acre lake originally used for water-skiing exhibitions).
 Nearby Buccaneer Bay stood Neptune's Lagoon, a one-acre, sandy-bottomed swimming lake.
 Another signature attraction was the Diamond Head slide complex, which comprised three slides (Maui Wowee, Honolulu Lulu, and Waikiki Wipeout) with a combined length of 1200 ft.
 During its first years of operation, Oceans of Fun maintained a separate gated entrance from Worlds of Fun and required its own admission ticket.

 In 1983, the park introduced Typhoon (a five-story, 400 ft dual-flume racing slide), Frisbee Folf (a nine-hole disc golf course), Bobbin N' Wobblin' (an obstacle course on Neptune's Lagoon), and Treasure Island (a children's play structure).
 Four years later, in 1987, the Caribbean Cooler lazy river was added.
 In 1991, the Crocodile Isle children's water play area replaced the older Knee Hai/Belly Hai attraction.